Underground Service Conductors: NEC Article 230, Part IV

 - Identify the Wiring Method: Look at the columns in the table to find your wiring method.
 Column 1 is for direct-buried cables, Column 2 for Rigid Metal Conduit (RMC) or Intermediate Metal Conduit (IMC), and Column 3 is for nonmetallic raceways like PVC.

 - Adjust for Conditions: Review the table notes for exceptions.
-For instance, if you encounter solid rock, you may be permitted a lesser depth if the installation is protected by a concrete encasement.
+For instance, if you encounter solid rock, the NEC allows alternatives such as concrete encasement and different cover depths under the conditions described in the table notes.

 Critical Considerations for Installation